Skip to main content

 client_email = "client_email" # please set me up!

-Note that for toml names are case-sensitive and sections are separated with ".".
+Keys in TOML files are case-sensitive and sections are separated with a period (.).

 For destination credentials, read the documentation pages for each destination to create and configure credentials.